Dholydai/mx-switch-custom/README.md

 The custom keycap set shown above was produced by YUZU custom keycaps.
 Simon will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is game changing.
 I have designed and bought nine sets.
 Good quality product.

-Link to my repo of modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)
+Link to my repo of keyboard PCBs, cases, firmware, and OS drivers to create modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)

 Ronald Earl Walker - Inventor of the Post-Mechanical keyboard